ambevdevtesttestambev-sketch/Ambev.DeveloperEvaluation/README.md

 - implemented the business rules as described inside the Sales command handler

-- Put a Log for the controller methods to simulate an event sending for a message broker(rabbitmq , azure service bus, kafka)
+- Created events and put a Log for the controller methods to simulate publishing an event into a message broker queue(rabbitmq , azure service bus, kafka)

-- Implemented unit tests for the entity.

-Missing :

-- Unit tests for the handlers and the controllers
+- Unit tests for the handlers